azlanabdulla/Notsa-note-sharing/README.md

 About The Project
 Notsa was created to solve a common problem for college students: the disorganized and difficult process of sharing study notes, modules, and PDFs.
 This platform provides a centralized, easy-to-navigate hub where any student can upload materials for a specific subject, and any other student can view them.

-This project was built from scratch in Anjarakandy, Kerala, as a complete MERN stack application.

 Key Features
 User Authentication: Secure user registration and login using JWT (JSON Web Tokens).